Rylan Clark says he can count his celebrity friends ‘on one hand’

 “They’re my little nook,” he said.

-Lycett responded by joking that his celebrity fans could be counted on 10 fingers, one each for the 10 members of the hip hop group Blazin’ Squad.
+Lycett responded by joking that his celebrity fans could be counted on 10 fingers, one for each of the 10 members of the band Blazin’ Squad.
+To demonstrate this, he held up a prop hand with five extra fingers stuck onto the palm.

 Clark has been vocal in the past about his love of Langsford and Holmes, who he worked with on This Morning.